-- On the Instances page, click Create Instance.
+- In the upper-right corner of the page, click Create Instance.

-- Subscription: You pay for each subscription instance when you create the instance.
-We recommend that you select this billing method if you have long-term requirements because it is more cost-effective than the pay-as-you-go billing.
+- Subscription: You must pay for an instance when you create it.
+We recommend that you select this billing method for long-term subscriptions because it is more cost-effective than the pay-as-you-go billing method.
 Higher discounts are offered for longer subscription periods.

-- Pay-as-you-go: You pay for only what you use.
-The instance is billed on an hourly basis based on your actual usage.
-We recommend that you choose the pay-as-you-go billing for short-term needs.
-You can release your pay-as-you-go instance to save costs when you no longer need the instance.
+- Pay-as-you-go: You must pay for the instance on an hourly basis based on your actual usage.
+We recommend that you select this billing method for short-term subscriptions.
+You can release your pay-as-you-go instance to reduce costs when it is no longer used.

-Parameter Description Region The region where you want to create an ApsaraDB for Redis instance.
-You cannot change the region after you activate the instance.
+Section Parameter Description Basic Configuration Region The region where you want to create an ApsaraDB for Redis instance.
+You cannot change the region after the instance is created.

 - To maximize access speed, we recommend that you select a region that is close to the geographic location of your users.

-- VPC: A virtual private cloud (VPC) is an isolated virtual network that provides higher security and better performance than a classic network.
+- VPC: A virtual private cloud (VPC) is an isolated network with higher security and better performance than a classic network.
 We recommend that you select the VPC network type.

 - To enable connections over an internal network, make sure that the ApsaraDB for Redis instance is connected to the same type of network as an ECS instance or an ApsaraDB for RDS instance.

-- If only the VPC network type is used to enable connections, make sure that the ApsaraDB for Redis instance is connected to the same VPC network as an ECS instance or an ApsaraDB for RDS instance.
+- If only the VPC network type is used to enable connections, make sure that the ApsaraDB for Redis instance is connected to the same VPC as the ECS instance or ApsaraDB for RDS instance.